4 tips from a lawyer for your 9 to 5 to startup move

 Generally, this means that as a director, you are not liable for company debts.

-As a guarantor, you will be personally liable for company debts if there is a default.
+As a guarantor, you will be personally liable for company debts if there is a default by the company.

 If you receive a document such as a lease or franchise agreement asking you to sign off as a personal guarantor, it's a good idea to get advice about this before you sign so you can be 100% sure of the consequences.